Deep Residual Learning for Channel Estimation in Intelligent Reflecting Surface-Assisted Multi-User Communications: Introduction

 In practice, the promised performance gain brought by an IRS relies on accurate channel state information (CSI) for beamforming.
 Yet, the aforementioned studies were conducted under the assumption of perfect knowledge of CSI, which is usually not available.
 In fact, an indispensable task for realizing IRS-assisted communication systems is to perform accurate channel estimation.
 In contrast to the channel estimation in traditional systems, the IRS is passive and cannot perform training sequence transmission/reception or signal processing, i.e., the channel of IRS to user/BS is generally not available separately and only a cascaded channel of user-to-IRS-to-BS can be estimated.
-More importantly, the cascaded channel brings two main challenges to IRS-assisted communication systems which are listed as follows:

-(i) Limited channel estimation performance: Note that the cascaded user-to-IRS-to-BS channel does not follow the conventional Rayleigh fading model.
+More importantly, the cascaded channel brings two main challenges to IRS-assisted communication systems which are listed as follows: (i) Limited channel estimation accuracy: Note that the cascaded user-to-IRS-to-BS channel does not follow the conventional Rayleigh fading model.
 In this case, the optimal minimum mean square error (MMSE) estimator involves a multidimensional integration which is overly computationally intensive for practical implementation.
-Meanwhile, the performance of the available linear MMSE (LMMSE) and least square (LS) estimators still has a large gap compared with that of the optimal MMSE estimator.
-Thus, the channel estimation performance is unsatisfactory for practical IRS-assisted communication systems.

-(ii) Large channel estimation training overhead: The IRS generally consists of a large number of elements.
+Meanwhile, the performance of the available linear MMSE (LMMSE) and least squares (LS) estimators still has a large gap compared with that of the optimal MMSE estimator.
+Thus, the channel estimation accuracy is unsatisfactory for practical IRS-assisted communication systems. (ii) Large channel estimation training overhead: The IRS generally consists of a large number of elements.
 Thus, the cascaded channel is with a high dimension and the corresponding channel estimation via conventional methods, e.g., the LS method and the LMMSE method, is computationally costly.